einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 If you are running the test through CLion the configuration should look like this:
 ![](pictures/heuristics_clion.PNG)

-In the python file input_file.py you can use the function create_run_time_tests to create a test input file Existing test file in the project...
+In the python file input_file_generator.py you can use the function create_heuristic_tests to create a test input file